PennLINC/qsirecon/docs/builtin_pipelines.rst

 ============

 The TORTOISE :footcite:p:`tortoisev3` software can calculate Tensor and MAPMRI fits, along with their many associated scalar maps.
-This workflow only produces scalar maps.
+This pipeline only produces scalar maps.

 Scalar Maps
 -----------